Joshua Brown, Key Witness Against Police Officer Amber Guyger In Botham Jean Murder Trial, Found Shot To Death

 Brown was found on the ground in the parking lot after having been shot, Dallas police said.

-Though the story did not identify Brown by name, the lawyer for Botham Jean’s family, Lee Merritt, confirmed that the deceased man was the key witness from the trial of Dallas police officer Amber Guyger.
+Though the story did not identify Brown by name, Jean family lawyer Lee Merritt confirmed that the deceased man was the key witness from the trial of Dallas police officer Amber Guyger.
 She was convicted of murder this week and sentenced to 10 years in prison for shooting Jean in his apartment last year.
 Guyger claimed that she thought she was entering her own apartment when she opened Jean’s door and shot him, thinking him to be a burglar.

 Brown’s testimony at the trial garnered national interest, as he grew emotional when talking about how he would overhear Botham Jean singing gospel songs in his apartment.